Topic "Housing" in Farsi (persian) - total 41 documentsTitle: About Consumer Affairs Victoria

 Summary: Basic information and contact details about the services.
 Consumer Affairs Victoria is the state’s consumer affairs regulator.
 Their purpose is to help Victorians be responsible and informed traders and consumers.

 Title: Appealing a public housing decision

-Summary: If you do not agree with a decision made by the Director of Housing you may be able to appeal the decision, which means asking that the decision be reconsidered.
-How to appeal a decison is explained in this document.
+Summary: If you do not agree with a decision made by the Director of Housing you may be able to appeal the decision, to see if they will change it.

 Title: Applying for a private rental property

 Summary: When looking for a rental property, there are a number of things you should consider before and during the search for your next home.